japila-books/spark-structured-streaming-internals/docs/physical-operators/StreamingDeduplicateExec.md

 Read up on https://jaceklaskowski.gitbooks.io/mastering-spark-sql/spark-sql-SparkPlan.html[UnaryExecNode] (and physical operators in general) in https://bit.ly/spark-sql-internals[The Internals of Spark SQL] book.
 ====

-`StreamingDeduplicateExec` is <<creating-instance, created>> exclusively when `StreamingDeduplicationStrategy` spark-sql-streaming-StreamingDeduplicationStrategy.md#apply[plans Deduplicate unary logical operators].
+`StreamingDeduplicateExec` is <<creating-instance, created>> exclusively when [StreamingDeduplicationStrategy](../StreamingDeduplicationStrategy.md) execution planning strategy is executed (to plan Deduplicate unary logical operators).

 ![StreamingDeduplicateExec and StreamingDeduplicationStrategy](../images/StreamingDeduplicateExec-StreamingDeduplicationStrategy.png)